+Educational Campaigns:

-Educational Campaigns: Both Sex Week and Safe Spring Break programs promoted healthy relationships and personal safety tips.
+Both Sex Week and

+Safe Spring Break

+programs promoted healthy

+relationships and personal

+safety tips.

-Sexual Assault Awareness Month: A variety of events were offered throughout the month of April to raise awareness of the issue of sexual assault.
+Sexual Assault Awareness

+Month: A variety of events were offered throughout the month of April to raise awareness of the issue of sexual assault.
 Events were coordinated through the Sexual Assault and Relationship Violence Task Force.
 New for 2016: Survivor Speak Out: This event provided a safe space for survivors of sexual assault to share their stories.

 Environmental Strategies: Various environmental strategies were also implemented in efforts to reduce high-risk alcohol consumption as it relates to sexual assault.
-Flannels and Flapjacks was an event specific prevention program involving an alcohol free alternative on the morning of NAU's Homecoming.
+Flannels and Flapjacks was an event-specific prevention program involving an alcohol-free alternative on the morning of NAU's Homecoming.
 The event was sponsored by Fraternity and Sorority Life and had wide participation.

-New Employee Orientation: New employees are required to complete an in-person or on-line New Employee Orientation within their first thirty days of work.
+New Employee Orientation: New employees are required to complete an in-person or online New Employee Orientation within their first 30 days of work.
 During the training, new employees receive an orientation handout which includes links to information regarding the A.R.S. definitions of consent, sexual assault, domestic violence and stalking, as well as the link to the Faculty and Staff Resources on Sexual Assault/Violence.

-Preventing Workplace Harassment: All employees are required to take the online training entitled "Preventing Workplace Harassment" within their first thirty days of work.
-The training includes information on gender discrimination and harassment.
-It also educates employees on the Safe Working and Learning Environment Policy, including provisions addressing gender discrimination, retaliation and reporting obligations.
+Preventing Workplace Harassment: All employees are required to take the online training courses titled "Preventing Workplace Harassment", "Intersections: Preventing Harassment & Sexual Violence" and "Diversity: Inclusion in the Modern Workplace".
+These training modules include information on gender discrimination and harassment and educates employees on the Safe Working and Learning Environment Policy, including provisions addressing gender discrimination, retaliation, and reporting obligations

-Written and Web Information: Employees are reminded of their reporting options and obligations via various electronic and web based resources.
-The Title IX webpage contains a variety of resources including a page entitled "Faculty and Staff Resources," and an annual letter reminds them of appropriate offices to address conflict on campus.
+Written and Web Information: Employees are reminded of their reporting options and obligations via various electronic and web-based resources.
+The Title IX webpage contains a variety of resources including a page titled "Faculty and Staff Resources," and an annual letter reminds them of appropriate offices to address conflict on campus.
 Campus resources, such as the Faculty Handbook, have also been updated to include information regarding the Title IX Coordinator.
 A Title IX brochure has been created and distributed to impacted individuals, new faculty and graduate teaching assistants.
-Information on dating and domestic violence is also available on the Health Promotion Webpage and "Jacks Cares" information cards.
+Information on dating and domestic violence is also available on the Health Promotion webpage and "Jacks Cares" information cards.

-Training for University Who Work in Areas Related to Gender Violence: University employees who work in areas related to Gender violence received training from organizations including: NACUA (National Association of College and University Attorneys) and ASCA (Association of Student Conduct Administrators), ATIXA (Association of Title IX Coordinators), National Clery Center, and Delores A. Stafford Association (among others).
+Training for University Employees Who Work in Areas Related to Gender Violence: University employees who work in areas related to Gender violence received training from organizations including: NACUA (National Association of College and University Attorneys) and ASCA (Association of Student Conduct Administrators), ATIXA (Association of Title IX Coordinators), National Clery Center @ the Campus Safety Conference, International Association of Campus Law Enforcement Administrators (IACLEA) and Delores A. Stafford Association (among others).
+University police officers receive training in trauma-informed interviewing of victims.